oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-use-a-sql-server-stored-procedure-naming-standard/rule.md

 ---

-​This standard outlines the standard on naming Stored Procedures within SQL Server.
-Use these standards when creating new Stored Procedures or if you find an older Stored Procedure that doesn't follow these standards within SSW.​
+This standard outlines the standard on naming Stored Procedures within SQL Server.
+Use these standards when creating new Stored Procedures or if you find an older Stored Procedure that doesn't follow these standards within SSW.

-​**Note:** Stored Procedures will run fractionally slower if they start with a prefix of sp\_   This is because SQL Server will look for a system stored proc first.
+**Note:** Stored Procedures will run fractionally slower if they start with a prefix of sp\_   This is because SQL Server will look for a system stored proc first.
 Therefore we never recommend starting stored procs with a prefix of sp\_
 Do you agree with them all?
 Are we missing some?
 Let us know what you think.

 ### Syntax